Why Bee Hive Record Keeping Matters

 However, there are some basic hive conditions that every beekeeper needs to know.

-- Brood Pattern – Is the queen laying a good pattern of worker brood?
+- Is the queen laying a good brood pattern?

 - Is the colony bringing in pollen and nectar?